Nihal597/hellogitworld/README.txt

 This is a sample project which can be used during Nihal's Git Assignment.

-Here is an addition by me
+Here is an addition by Nihal

 We can have a bit of fun with this repo, knowing that we can always reset it to a known good state.
 We can apply labels, and branch, then add new code and merge it in to the master branch.